QasimTalkin/juliarDocs/Main.md

 It's object oriented functional approach that will allow you to code programs in less time and less code.

-Juliar runs on every computer that JAVA can run on.
+Juliar runs on every computer that Java can run on.
 That means it you can compile and interpret your programs on any computer, personal device, phone, and tablet.

+Please check out the menu to get started on the language.